 What work can you do on your phone?
 Answer emails, make calls, respond to messages, schedule meetings, submit invoices and receipts… the list goes on.
-How often do employees at a company do this on a daily basis?
-It’s probably safe to say most of us.
-Now, how many receive a cell phone stipend?
+How often do employees at a company do this?
+It’s probably safe to say most of us do at least one of these on a daily basis.
+But how many receive a cell phone stipend?
 That would depend on the mobility program your company uses.
 A corporate liable device program means the company is providing employees with phones.
 No need for a reimbursement there.
-On the other hand, a bring your own device program would require reimbursement.
-Why would a company choose BYOD?
+On the other hand, a bring your own (BYO) program would require reimbursement.
+Why would a company choose BYO?
 And why should they provide a cell phone stipend?

 Regardless of the scenario, companies should provide their employees with a cell phone stipend.
 Depending on the state, businesses may be breaking labor laws by not doing so.
 Which raises the question: what’s the right amount for a fair cell phone stipend?

 Companies may not have the time, tech or expertise to analyze employees’ carrier and device costs.
-Using the Motus Platform, we take all these factors into account and calculate a fair and accurate reimbursement.
-Each reimbursement can also be configured based on availability requirements for job roles, aligning to factors like more data-consumptive role or even international requirements.
+Using the Motus Platform, we take all these factors into account.
+With millions of data points, we calculate fair and accurate reimbursements specific to employee locations and configurable to the needs of your company.
+These reimbursement can be calculated based on availability requirements for job roles, aligning to factors like more data-consumptive role or even international requirements.

-Not only does our solution empower employees to use their preferred device for business, it also reduces the administrative burden of a mobility program.
+When it comes to cell phone stipends, it’s best to take the right approach.
+Understanding what that right approach is, for your company and its employees, may take time, meetings and education.
+So your next may simply be to better understand what a bring your own program with Motus looks like.
+Our solution not only empowers employees to use their preferred device for business, it also reduces the administrative burden of a mobility program.
 Customers gain flexibility by being able to add or remove users as their teams scale and can reduce their capital outlay.
-Interested in learning more?
-Check out our BYOD solution page.
+Ready to learn more about the Motus BYO solutions?